-ctual Production History (APH) is a 4- to 10-year yield average used to calculate each producer's production guarantee.
-Producers with 10 years of yield history are penalized under APH because yields have increased over time, and APH yields can lag behind their most recent yields.
+In 2014, Maryland wheat producers will have a new option in their crop insurance coverage.
+Actual Production History (APH) is a 4 to 10 year yield average used to calculate each producer's production guarantee.
+Producers with 10-years of yield history are penalized because yields have increased over time, and APH yields can lag behind their most recent yields.
 Therefore producers with only 4 years of yield history can actually have higher average yields.

-Maryland corn, soybean, and wheat producers can select a Trend-Adjusted (TA) yield endorsement.
-Using this endorsement, a producer can adjust the APH yields to account for better genetics or farming techniques.
-These yield adjustments are based on historical county-level yield data from USDA's National Agricultural Statistic Service.

-The adjustments also include trend controls for weather and spatial considerations.
-Coverage for qualifying producers who select the TA option will add the county-level trend to their individual APH.
+Starting in 2014, Maryland wheat producers can select a Trend-Adjusted (TA) yield endorsement.
+Maryland corn and soybean producers will continue to be able to select a TA yield endorsement.
+Using this new endorsement, a producer can adjust the APH yields to account for better genetics or farming techniques.
+These yield adjustments are based on historical county-level yield data from USDA National Agricultural Statistic Services.
+They also include trend controls for weather and spatial considerations.
+The coverage for qualifying producers who select the TA option will add the county-level trend to their individual APH.
 The Midwest has been utilizing TA yields since 2012.